-On November 24, 2021, the Colombian Ministry of Labour and the Presidential Council for Equity for Women, with technical support from the United Nations Development Program (UNDP), awarded Frontera the EQUIPARES Gold Seal for the Company's commitment and efforts to close gender gaps in the workplace and in the communities where it operates.
+On November 24, 2021, the Colombian Ministry of Labour and the Presidential Council for Equity for Women, with technical support from the United Nations Development Program (UNDP), awarded Frontera the EQUIPARES Gold Seal acknowledging the Company's commitment and efforts to close gender gaps in the workplace and in the communities where it operates.
 The Gold Seal is the highest recognition of the program and Frontera is the first oil and gas company to receive this recognition.
-This award is valid for two years.
+This award was valid for two years, until November 24, 2023, and the Company is now pursuing the re-certification of the EQUIPARES Gold Seal during 2024.
 Previously, Frontera had maintained the EQUIPARES Silver Seal certification since 2016, and was the first oil company in Colombia (and South America) to achieve that certification.
-In support of the 'S' Factor of its ESG Strategy, Frontera is focused on hiring and promoting women, seeking a better balance between work and personal life, as well as achieving a balance in professional development areas and leadership positions.
-As an example, the Company is advancing training of community women in its oil and gas technical program - Crece con Frontera.
 In October 2022, Frontera was recognized by the Society of Petroleum Engineers Win Awards for its commitment to sustainability.
 The awards highlight leading corporate and individual practices in the hydrocarbons sector.
-Frontera was recognized in the 'Equity, Diversity and Inclusion' and 'Sustainability' categories and two Frontera women were also recognized in the 'Leadership' category.

-On December 14, 2022, Frontera was recognized as one of the best places to work in Colombia by Great Place to Work.
+Frontera was recognized in the "Equity, Diversity and Inclusion" and "Sustainability" categories and two Frontera women were also recognized in the "Leadership" category.
+On December, 2022, and successively on September, 2023, Frontera was recognized as one of the best places to work in Colombia by Great Place to Work.